jadonv/Arcade-Marquee/README.md

 The project uses Pixelcade's LED-specific artwork collection.

-This is preferable to ordinary scraped marquee images because the artwork is designed around low-resolution LED displays.
+This artwork is particularly useful for a 128x32 LED display because it is designed around low-resolution LED marquees rather than simply displaying full-resolution scraped marquee images.

-The initial artwork download can be large.
+The initial artwork download can take some time.

-That is normal.

 Allow the first download to complete.